|Elliott Sound Products||Linear Power Supply Design|

 Power supplies themselves require several definitions (these are discussed later in this article), but the requirements of the amplifier that is to be connected need to be understood before we start.
 This makes a very big difference to the way the supply performs.

-Poor earthing practices, such as connecting components to the nearest available ground reference can (and do) also create problems, and these can introduce hum, or more usually a "buzz" into the signal circuits.
+Poor earthing practices, such as connecting components to the nearest available ground reference can (and do) also create problems, and these can introduce hum, or more usually a 'buzz' into the signal circuits.
 This applies equally to Class-AB and Class-A amplifiers, but is usually more apparent with Class-A since the maximum current is drawn on a continuous basis.
+Transformer leakage flux can also cause buzz, so ensure that DC, speaker and signal wiring is kept well clear of any transformer.
+Toroids have lower leakage flux than E-I transformers, but they can (and do) still cause problems.

 I shall refer to the standard power amplifier as Class-AB - of all the amplifier types, these are the most common.
 Any amp that draws a quiescent current through the output devices is by definition, Class-AB.
 For true Class-B, there is no quiescent at all, and the output devices will conduct for exactly 180 degrees - this is rare.

-Class-AB amps have a very widely varying current drain, which may be only 100mA or less with no signal, but rising to many amps when driven.
+Class-AB amps have a very widely varying current drain, which may be only 20 - 100mA or so with no signal, but rising to many amps when driven.
 The main problem is the revolting waveshape of the current on each supply lead, typically half-wave pulses, in sympathy with the program content.

 These waveforms - this is current, not voltage - have sharply defined transitions, and as such will generate a magnetic field which varies with the current.
 Since a sharp transition equates to high order harmonics, care must be taken to ensure that voltages are not induced into the input stages of the amp from the supply lines.
 Because of the low inductance of the wiring of an amp, these problems are going to create distortion components which will tend to be worse at higher frequencies.